 News reached the United States in July 1897, when the first successful prospectors arrived in San Francisco on July 15 and in Seattle on July 17, setting off the Klondike stampede.
 In 1898, the population in the Klondike may have reached 40,000, which threatened to cause a famine.

-Most prospectors landed at Skagway, Alaska, or the adjacent town of Dyea, Alaska, both located at the head of the Lynn Canal.
-From these towns they traveled the Chilkoot Trail and crossed the Chilkoot Pass, or they hiked up to the White Pass into the Yukon Territory and proceeded thence to Lake Lindeman or Lake Bennett, the headwaters of the Yukon River.
-Here, some 25 to 35 grueling miles (40 – 56 km) from where they landed, prospectors built rafts and boats that would take them the final 500-plus miles (800-plus km) down the Yukon to Dawson City, near the gold fields.
-Stampeders had to carry a year’s supply of goods — about a ton, more than half of it food — over the passes to be allowed to enter Canada.
+Most prospectors landed at Skagway, Alaska, or the adjacent town of Dyea, both located at the head of the Lynn Canal.
+From these towns they traveled the Chilkoot Trail and crossed the Chilkoot Pass, or they hiked up to the White Pass into the Yukon Territory and proceeded to make their way to Lake Lindeman and Lake Bennett, the headwaters of the Yukon River.
+Here, after some 25 to 35 grueling miles (40 – 56 km) from where they landed, prospectors built rafts and boats that would take them the final 500-plus miles (800-plus km) down the Yukon River to Dawson City, near the gold fields.
+Stampeders all had to carry a year’s supply of goods — about a ton, more than half of it food — over the passes to be allowed to enter Canada.
 At the top of the passes, the stampeders encountered a Mountie post that enforced that regulation.
 It was put in place to avert shortages like those that had occurred in the previous two winters in Dawson City.